 Courts and legal scholars cite various reasons for the American rule.
 Perhaps the most common is the belief that parties should not be dissuaded from pursuing legitimate claims by the threat of a financial penalty if they don't win.

-Recognized Exceptions to the American Rule
+We Can Help Guide You Through the Maze of Recognized Exceptions to the American Rule

 There are, however, numerous exceptions to the American rule.
 Indeed, when discussing the American rule in general, the Supreme Court of Virginia often says that "absent a specific contractual or statutory provision to the contrary, attorney's fees are not recoverable by a prevailing litigant from a losing litigant."
 Mullins v.
 Richlands Nat'l Bank, 241 Va.
 447, 449 (1991).
 Thus, there are two exceptions built in to the Supreme Court of Virginia's formulation of the rule itself.